james-knott-iw/event-driven-user-service/README.md

 - Java JDK17+
 - Maven
 - Docker (Version 2.6.1 or lower if using windows.
-There is current a bug with the COPY command in 2.7+)
+There is currently a bug with the COPY command in 2.7+)

 ## Getting Started